-Who are the Russian individuals or businesses targeted by new E.U. sanctions?
+Who are some of the high-profile Russians facing international sanctions?

 Internet Research Agency

 The Internet Research Agency is a Russian company based in St. Petersburg and financed by Yevgeniy Prigozhin, a Kremlin-linked businessman already under E.U. and U.S. sanctions for his ties to the Wagner mercenary group.
+The European Union this week listed Prigozhin’s wife and mother as sanctions targets for their involvement with businesses owned by Prigozhin.

 The agency engages in online influence operations and was at the center of Silicon Valley’s investigations into Russian interference in the 2016 presidential election.
 It was also named in a sweeping 2018 Justice Department indictment as the hub of a major effort to trick Americans into following and promoting Russian-led propaganda aimed at swaying voters toward then-Republican candidate Donald Trump.